yasharmansouri/SQL-for-Data-Science/Advanced SQL for Query Tuning and Performance Optimization.md

 ON s.region_id = cr.region_id
 ```

 - Hash Joins: In first step, hash values for the smaller table in a join are generated for the primary keys and stored in the table.
-In the next phase which is called Probe Phase, the algorithm steps through the larger table, commputes the hash value of primary or foreign key and looks up the corresponding value in hash table.
+In the next phase which is called Probe Phase, the algorithm steps through the larger table, computes the hash value of primary or foreign key and looks up the corresponding value in hash table.
   - Hash joins only work with equality conditions i.e. `WHERE column='value'`
   - The time it takes the joins is based on the hash table to be generated and then going through the larger table, calculating hash values and performing lookups
-  - The key advnatage of hash joins are that they can perform fast lookups and can be faster than other join methods.
+  - The key advantage of hash joins are that they can perform fast lookups and can be faster than other join methods.

 ```sql
 set enable_nestloop=false